-- Rule 6 breaks errors into three basic elements: - o Bad time (see Rule 5-1-1) - o Dual meet scoring errors by the referee, timekeeper, or official scorer, and - o Tournament scoring errors by the referee, timekeeper, or official scorer. - o Each has its own conditions that must be adhered to when considering the correction of errors.
+- Rule 6 breaks errors into three basic elements: - Bad time (see Rule 5-1-1) - \circ Dual meet scoring errors by the referee, timekeeper, or official scorer (Rule 6-6-4), and - Tournament scoring errors by the referee, timekeeper, or official scorer (Rule 6-6-5). - \circ Each has its own conditions that must be adhered to when considering the correction of errors.